piyo123/GenesysCloudDemo/genesys-audio-connector-gpt-realtime/README.md

 **Initial implementation: September 2025*

-You can try the demonstration [here](https://gsolar.kazumadachi.com/tools/webmessage_botconnector_mscopilot.html).
+You can listen to sample conversation in Japanese [here](https://gsolar.kazumadachi.com/tools/genesys-audio-connector-gpt-realtime.html).